 More about Shiatsu

-Shiatsu is based on Japanese massage therapy traditions and Chinese medicine theory.
+a variety of ailments.
+Based on Japanese massage therapy traditions and Chinese medicine theory,

-It also incorporates western knowledge and understanding of anatomy and physiology.
-The
+it also incorporates western knowledge and understanding of anatomy and physiology.

 Although Shiatsu is usually done with the client on a futon on the floor, it can also be done on a massage table or a chair for those unable to get down on the floor.

-A study into the effects of Shiatsu on lower back pain, carried out by Linda H. Brady et al from Drake University (Iowa USA) indicated a significant decrease in pain and anxiety after just four treatments.
+A study into the effects of Shiatsu on lower back pain indicated a significant decrease in pain and anxiety after just four treatments.
 Subjects said they would recommend Shiatsu to anyone suffering from lower back pain.
 Read more about this research carried out in the United States.